CCBR/SINCLAIR/docs/user-guide/advanced-usage.md

 ### 2.1.1 NextFlow Config

 The configuration file dictates the global information to be used during the pipeline.
-Users can alter the default values, as needed:
+Users can alter the default values, as needed.
+View the full list of parameters [here](../params.md).

 - input: path to input manifest; example manifests with (`input_manifest_cellranger.csv`) and without (`input_manifest.csv`) `cellranger` are included in assets
 - contrast: path to contrast manifest; example manifest (`contrast_manifest.csv`) is included in assets